luchob/oauth2-passwordgrant-example/README.md

 # Introduction

 This gradle multiproject demonstrates a very minimalistic REST API, access to which is controlled with OAuth 2.0.
-The project consists of two independent applications which communicate over HTTP:
+The project consists of two independent spring-boot applications which communicate over HTTP:

 * An authorization server - it generates and verifies authentication tokens for users that attempt to access a REST resource.
 The user data is stored in H2 database currently.
 This may be easily adopted to PostgreSQL, MySQL or other relational DB.
 The token storage is in-memory.
 * Resource server - serves REST resources protected by access tokens.